haytamdon/Credit_Card_Fraud_Detection/README.md

 ## Requirements

-All of the requirements and dependancies for the project are available in the 'Requirements.txt' file
+All of the requirements and dependancies for the project are available in the 'requirements.txt' file

 ## Data